zimolzak/poker-experiments/README.md

       hands, and the "flow" of several heads-up situations over the course of several streets.

+    * `make tournament; make tournament.png` gets you a nice PNG graph of some hands that beat some other hands.

 * User-facing, print to standard output

     * `python one_time_eval.py as8sqdtc` (equity calculator)